-The Hilarious Way Sofia Vergara and Joe Manganiello Fell in Love—and the Surprising Choices They've Made as a Couple
+Inside Sofia Vergara and Joe Manganiello's Endlessly Charming Love Story - E!
+Online

 With the wedding just a few months away, they were in the middle of planning, still trying to keep it "a little private" for their 400 guests, including fellow stars of Modern Family and True Blood.
 "We said 200 for you, 200 for me, but my 200 is like family...the truth is that he gave me some of his," Vergara said.

-Manganiello got to return the favor with the teasing when Vergara was on the cover of Martha Stewart Weddings, with the headline "Sofia in Love."
+Manganiello got to turn the teasing tables on Vergara when she was on the cover of Martha Stewart Weddings, with the headline "Sofia in Love."

 "He was making fun of me," she told Seacrest on the red carpet at the 2015 Emmys. "...He wanted to see what I had to say.
 He's like, 'Give me that magazine I have to see if you're talking good about me.'"